-VPROM can load and import its own format presets & banks.
-All Custom EPROMS are also saved in a proprietary format with the patch for easy personal sharing.
+VLINN can load and import its own format presets & banks.
+All Custom EPROMS are saved with the patch.

 Only 8 Presets can be contained in one bank, it might seems little but in real world use it is fairly enough, it also save a bit of memory if you use custom EPROMS.